scalabel/scalabel/doc/src/setup.rst

     If you have a local folder of images or point clouds to label, you can move them to ``local-data/items``.
-After launching the server (finishing Step 3 or 4), the url for the images will be http://localhost:8686/items, assuming the port in the scalabel config is 8686.
+After launching the server (finishing Step 3 or 4), the url for the images will start with http://localhost:8686/items, assuming the port in the scalabel config is 8686.
 The url of the example image ``local-data/items/examples/cat.webp`` is
     http://localhost:8686/items/examples/cat.webp.
 Any files in the `items`
     folder and subfolders will be served.
 Files at ``local-data/items/{subpath}`` are available at